Automated Node Provisioning & Removal in Redis Cluster

 The cluster-announce-ip and cluster-announce-bus-port directives are critical in cloud environments with NAT or VPC routing.
 Misconfiguration here causes gossip fragmentation and split-brain conditions.
 Once Ansible converges, the automation layer validates the bootstrap sequence before proceeding to topology integration.
 For a complete IaC implementation pattern, refer to Automating Node Scaling with Terraform and Ansible.

-Phase 2: Gossip Integration & Topology Validation
+Phase 2: Gossip Integration and Topology Validation

 After service startup, the node enters the handshake state and begins participating in the gossip protocol.
 The orchestrator must verify cluster health before assigning hash slots: